-F. Any information sharing conducted by the IT system.
-A general description of the modules and subsystems, where relevant, and their functions.
+F. What information sharing conducted by the IT system?
+A general description of the modules and subsystems, where relevant, and their functions

+All data is gathered and stored within the PETALS IT system.
+See PII mapping components in Section 1.
 Information sharing is conducted with only the necessary data in order for the health monitoring and behavior change support programs to function.
+The IT system includes VAEC Azure: SQL database, Virtual Machine, Microsoft Power Platform/Dynamics 365/Dataverse, and Function Apps.

-G. Whether the system is operated in more than one site, and if so, a description of how use of the system and PII is maintained consistently in all sites and if the same controls are used across sites.
+G. Is the system is operated in more than one site, and if so, a description of how use of the system and PII is maintained consistently in all sites and if the same controls are used across sites?